Medida de similitud entre embeddings

 To choose the similarity system we are going to use, we must take into account the space in which we are working.

-• If we are working in a classification system, where the distance between two classes is important, the similarity by L2 square works best.
+• If we are working on a classification system where the distance between two classes is important, the L2 squared similarity works best.

-• If we are working in a recommender system, where the length of the vectors is important, the scalar product similarity works best.
+• If we are working on a recommendation system where the length of the vectors is important, the dot product similarity works best.

 Continue reading